handle

 There are other directives that can wrap HTTP handler directives, but each has its use depending on the behavior you want to convey:

-• route wraps other directives like handle does, but with two distinctions: 1) route blocks are not mutually exclusive to each other, and 2) directives within a route are not [re-ordered](directive order, giving you more control if needed.
+handle_pathdoes the same ashandle, but it strips a prefix from the request before running its handlers.handle_errorsis likehandle, but is only invoked when Caddy encounters an error during request handling.routewraps other directives likehandledoes, but with two distinctions: 1) route blocks are not mutually exclusive to each other, and 2) directives within a route are not [re-ordered](directive order, giving you more control if needed.

 Examples